 Catherine has also taught courses on the history of Newlyn and Lamorna Artists for Adult Education in Cornwall and is an Arts Society lecturer.
 She believes in sharing the in depth knowledge she has acquired over the years on Cornish art as a curator and writer with like minded art enthusiasts.
-They focus on art history and the appreciation of art from a practical and visual point of view.Her lectures aim to inform and entertain.
+The courses focus on art history and the appreciation of art from a practical and visual point of view.Her lectures aim to inform and entertain.
 No previous knowledge or experience is required.
 Reading lists and suggested sources of further information are supplied.
 Each session of Catherine's courses last 2 hours with a break at half time, feature Powerpoint slides of paintings and photographs delivered by Catherine but discussion and input from attendants is encouraged.

 Courses cost £140 for all seven weeks.